 - Wash hands frequently as it may contain germs from daily activities.

 - Wear Masks.

-- Staying in a well-ventilated room, house or workplace.
+- Stay in a well-ventilated room, house or workplace.

 - Practice good oral hygiene.

-- Living a healthy lifestyle, (eating hygienic foods, staying hydrated, exercising daily).
+- Live a healthy lifestyle, (eating hygienic foods, staying hydrated, exercising daily).

 - Older adults above 65 years of age.

 - Adults under 65 years of age with a weakened immune system due to long term steroid therapy, HIV, Organ transplant and cancer patients.

 - Adults with chronic medical conditions like heart disease, asthma, diabetes, etc.